A Community of Care

 Inspired by Jeffery Hale

-Jeffery Hale Community Partners (JH Partners) is a community-based charitable organization whose mission is to better the health and wellness of the English-speaking community of the Greater Québec City region with a focus on those most at risk.
+Jeffery Hale Community Partners (JH Partners) is a community-based charitable organization whose mission is to better the health and well-being of the English-speaking community of the Québec City region with a focus on those most at risk.

 JH Partners promotes the personal and shared well-being of English speakers in the Québec City region by offering a range of health promotion program